necolas/react-native-web/docs/components/Image.md

 **accessibilityLabel** string

-The text that's read by the screen reader when the user interacts with the image.
+The text that's read by a screenreader when someone interacts with the image.

+**accessible** bool

+When `false`, the view is hidden from screenreaders.
+Default: `true`.

 **children** any